sara-nur/sara-nur/README.md

 Hey, I'm Sara!
 I'm an aspiring software engineer who loves keeping up with the latest trends.
 I'm always curious and eager to learn more, and I'm excited to use my skills to make a difference in the tech industry.

-My school related GitHub profile is saranur.
+My school-related GitHub profile is saranur.

 - 🔭 I’m currently working on **Aperi**
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning **Flutter**

 Connect with me:<br>
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/nur-sara)